openedx-unsupported/blockstore/docs/bundles.rst

 The optional **dependencies** field is a map of aliases to bundle version info objects.
 The later must have two fields: **bundle_uuid** and **version_num**.

-If a file from another Bundle is to be referenced, a version of that Bundle must be specified in this field because cross-Bundle URIs use the alias as the authority.
+If a file from another Bundle is to be referenced, a version of that Bundle must be specified in this field.
+URIs to directories or files in other Bundles use the alias as the authority.

 .. code-block::